-One of your first instincts might to be to try and pop up onto your knees, but this is just a bad habit that a number of beginner surfers fall into.
+One of your first instincts might be to try and pop up onto your knees, but this is just a bad habit that a number of beginner surfers fall into.
 Again, your surfing professional or instructor will tell you otherwise.
-In theory it might seem easier, but in actual fact getting up and maintaining balance on a surfboard is much more difficult from a kneeling position.
+In theory, it might seem easier, but in actual fact getting up and maintaining balance on a surfboard is much more difficult from a kneeling position.

 4. Wax It Baby

 This has nothing to do with getting rid of unwanted body hair, it’s related to waxing your surfboard; something that all surfers should do regardless of their surfing skill and level.